GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Development tools running in your local environment

 * Terraform (the latest binary).
 For more information, see [Download Terraform](https://www.terraform.io/downloads.html "Goes to the Download Terraform page") on the Terraform website.
 * Golang 1.16 or higher.
-For more information, see [Download Golang](https://go.dev/ "Goes to the Go programming languge page") on the Go website.
+For more information, see [Downloads](https://go.dev/dl/ "Goes to the Downloads page") on the Go website.
 * Archy (the latest version).
 Archy is Genesys Cloud's command line to deploy Genesys Cloud Architect flows.
 For more information, see:

   * [Archy Documentation](https://developer.genesys.cloud/devapps/archy/ "Goes to the Welcome to Archy page")